google/zerocopy/README.md

 ## Overview

-Zerocopy provides four core marker traits, each of which can be derived (e.g., `#[derive(FromZeroes)]`):
+Zerocopy provides five core marker traits, each of which can be derived (e.g., `#[derive(FromZeroes)]`):
 - `FromZeroes` indicates that a sequence of zero bytes represents a valid instance of a type
 - `FromBytes` indicates that a type may safely be converted from an arbitrary byte sequence
+- `TryFromBytes` supports non-`FromBytes` types by providing the ability to check the validity of a conversion at runtime
 - `AsBytes` indicates that a type may safely be converted *to* a byte sequence
 - `Unaligned` indicates that a type's alignment requirement is 1